Dembelinho/Terjman_AI/README.md

 The process flow is as follows:
 - The user provides a Darija query.
-- The Tarjm_dr_en module translates it to English.
+- The Tarjman_dr_en module translates it to English.
-- The RAG module generates an English response by retrieving relevant information and generating text.
+- The RAG module & LLM generates an English response by retrieving relevant information and generating text.
-- The Tarjm_en_dr module translates the English response back to Darija.
+- The Tarjman_en_dr module translates the English response back to Darija.
 - The system utilizes various language models, both open-source and proprietary, for tasks like translation and generation.

 The schema depicts a multilingual language processing pipeline that allows users to interact in their native Darija language while leveraging language models and information retrieval techniques to generate relevant responses.